afriedsam/afriedsam/README.md

 ### 🛠 Other Independent Projects

 #### 🎶 Playlist Converter CLI
 Developing a Python CLI tool that automatically converts public playlists from Apple Music to Spotify.
-(Coming Soon)

 #### 💰 Bitcoin Twitter Bot: HourlyBTCUpdate
 Built a bot that tweets the current price of Bitcoin every hour.
 Initially deployed on a Raspberry Pi using Python, I migrated the bot to Node.js and Google Cloud to adapt to Twitter API v2 changes.
 Check out the Twitter account [here](https://twitter.com/HourlyBTCUpdate/).